defndaines/elixir_bits/samples/README.md

 the system are specific to a single `stream_identifier`, this one has to aggregate across multiple streams of events.
 It uses ETS to track membership details.
 This is not necessarily the most efficient solution, but is good enough based upon our normal load.
+This aggregate is tracked in a `Registry` and initializes as the child of a `DynamicSupervisor` (not seen here).

 [Manager](manager.ex), [LateFeeProcessManager](late_fee_process_manager.ex),
 and [ProcessManagerHelper](helpers/process_manager_helper.ex) combine to show